 5. How Will You Recover?

-Once everything is in place and you are successfully creating backups, the best possible scenario is that you will never need them: no one ever wants to initiate a recovery procedure.
+Once everything is in place and you are successfully creating backups, the best possible scenario is that you will never need them: no one ever wants a data loss that could trigger a recovery procedure.
 However, due to human mistakes or software crashes, you will probably have to do it someday.
 The best thing you can do is be prepared for it.

-On Azure, you can easily recover your Windows and Linux virtual machines, specific workloads, or even files and folders from VM backup.
-By running a test on a separate Azure Virtual Network or on-premises infrastructure you can create an isolated environment and run tests on your production replica without interfering with your actual production.
+On Azure, you can easily recover your Windows and Linux virtual machines, specific workloads, system state or even files and folders from VM backup.
+By running a test on a separate Azure Virtual Network or on-premises infrastructure you can create an isolated environment and run tests on your production data replica without interfering with your actual production environment.

-By utilizing powerful storage-efficiencies, Azure users who run Cloud Volumes ONTAP are able to save as much as 30-50% on cloud Azure storage costs.
+By utilizing powerful storage-efficiencies, Azure users who run Cloud Volumes ONTAP are able to save as much as 70% on Azure storage costs.
 To see how some of this might work in your deployment, have some fun with the Azure calculator to see how much you can save.

 From establishing a foundation and placing building blocks separated by protection goals to deciding on the type of backup you’ll use and the frequency of creating them, it is essential to plan out all of the steps to backing up with Azure storage.

 You should consider all the time you’ll need to backup and restore and align your strategy to match that time as closely as possible.
-Review all the features and Azure Backup limitations and see if it is viable solution for you.
-If you already invested in other backup solution but find Azure Backup interesting, check to see if it can use Azure Backup as an off-site location.
+Review all the features and Azure Backup limitations and see if it is a viable solution for you.
+If you have already invested in another backup solution but find Azure Backup interesting, check to see if it can use Azure Backup as an off-site location.
 Start small: